helgeholm/vtt-adjust/README.md

 ![Illustration of moveAndScale()](img/moveAndScale.png?raw=true "Illustration of moveAndScale()")

 If the video file has a subtly changed framerate, the cues will drift slowly out of sync during the video, which is not a problem that can be corrected with just moving all cues by a fixed amount.
 For this problem, you can stretch or shrink the timeline to fit by giving two reference cues.
-The further apart in the video the cues are, the more precise the result will be.
+The further apart in the video the reference cues are, the more precise the result will be.

 Mathematically, each cue's position is mapped by a function `f(t) = t * a + c` where `c` and `a` are calculated such that the two reference cues end up in the